12Me21/sbdoc-cc/instruction/rem.md

 The text after the `PRINT` statment is ignored, creating an inline comment.

 ## Notes ##
-`REM` should never be used.
-Instead, the comment character `'` should be used.
-It can be used any way `REM` can, and even adds syntax highlighting to the comment.
+The comment character `'` can be used instead, and adds syntax highlighting, unlike `REM`